Originally published May 2017/Reviewed September 2021

 Yes.
 Physicians should ensure the organization they’re serving will provide them with full defence and full indemnification if legal problems result from their non-clinical administrative work.
 Physicians should speak to their organization and obtain confirmation of protection in writing.

-For more information on the CMPA’s protection for administrative work and your appropriate CMPA type of work code, call the Association or read more:
+For more information on the CMPA’s assistance for administrative work and your appropriate CMPA type of work code, call the Association or read more: